-What are the different shipping methods used to export products overseas?
+What are the different shipping methods used in the global supply chain?

 When exporting goods from overseas, there are different types of shipping methods and shipping container specifications to consider.
 The shipping method to use mainly depends on the product’s overall packing sizes, cubic measurement or total weight.